“Fornés is America’s truest poet of the theater.” —Erika Munk

 by special arrangement with Broadway Play Publishing Inc, NYC

-Cast: 5 total (5 male) Full Length Drama (about 80 minutes) Single Set Contemporary Costumes
+Cast: 8 total (2 female, 6 male) Full Length Drama (about 100 minutes) Single Set Contemporary Costumes

-Cast: 13 total (3 female, 10 male, extras) Full Length Drama (about 130 minutes) Minimal Set Requirements Period Costumes
+Cast: 3 total (1 female, 2 male, multiethnic cast) Full Length Drama (about 115 minutes) Minimal Set Requirements Contemporary Costumes

 On the night in 1939 when Count Basie is to be the first black performer at the Palomar Ballroom next door, a pair of Bimini Baths attendants are tasked with cleaning up a stranger fished out of the La Brea Tar Pits.